rubyreferences/rubyref/advanced/contributing.md

 To improve the chance your patch will be accepted please follow these simple rules:

-* Bug fixes should be committed on trunk first
+* Bug fixes should be committed on master first
 * Format of the patch file must be a unified diff (ie: diff -pu, svn diff, or git diff)